Last Updated: June 8, 2020

 Being a Brit myself, sitting down for afternoon tea has long been one of our national past times so I was delighted to find that it’s becoming just as popular right here in Singapore.
 It’s the perfect way to catch up with girlfriends or to spoil loved ones on a special occasion.

-For me afternoon tea must be served at the table (no buffet’s allowed) and scones with clotted cream and jam must feature – that’s the true English way of having tea.
-With that in mind I went in search of the best afternoon tea that Singapore has to offer; here’s my current favourite spots to indulge in this most glorious of afternoon rituals.
+For me, afternoon tea must be served at the table (no buffets allowed) and scones with clotted cream and jam must feature – that’s the true English way of having tea.
+With that in mind I went in search of the best afternoon tea that Singapore has to offer; here are my current favourite spots to indulge in this most glorious of afternoon rituals.

-Escape the hustle and bustle of the city with a trip to the peace and tranquility that is Capella.
+Escape the hustle and bustle of the city with a trip to the peace and tranquillity that is Capella.
 Nestled amongst luscious vegetation on Sentosa, you will feel instantly zen upon arriving here.
 This is a beautiful venue for a sophisticated yet casual afternoon tea.
 Staff here are welcoming and made us feel right at home instantly.
 Service is efficient and discreet.

 Our three-tiered serving platter was packed with delicate bites, all of which were perfectly formed and a real treat to eat.
 The sweets, in particular, were flawless and picture perfect.
 Though it’s not only the food that stands out here, the tea list is extensive and features solely Gryphon brews.
 Your pot really will runneth over, our waitress kept us topped up regularly.